Pump Problems Pump Problems — Do I Need a Pool Pump and Filter? Essential Equipment Guide

 Cartridge Filters

-Cartridge filters use pleated fabric elements to capture debris and can filter particles down to 5-20 microns depending on cartridge type.
-They require regular cleaning every 2-4 weeks and replacement every 1-2 years.
+Cartridge filters use pleated fabric elements to capture debris and can filter particles down to about 10-20 microns depending on cartridge type.
+They require regular cleaning every 2-4 weeks and element replacement every 2-5 years.
 Cartridge systems don't require backwashing, making them water-efficient.

 Diatomaceous Earth (DE) Filters